cocos-creator/docs-3d-deprecated/en/editor/publish/wechatgame-plugin.md

 ## How to use

-__Cocos Creator__ has supported this feature since **v1.0.2**.
 Simply check the **Separate Engine** option in the **Build** panel, and then build and release as normal, without additional manual operation.
 (This feature is only available when the built-in engine is used and the build is in non-debug mode.)

 ![](./wechatgame-plugin/build-options.jpg)